wix-incubator/wix-code-docs/wix-stores-backend/wix-stores-backend/guides/eCommerce Integration.md

         options: undefined,
     };

-    // Populate itemOptions with variant ID or product choice, depending on whether product has managed variants if (product.manageVariants) {
+    // Populate itemOptions with either variant ID or product choice, depending on whether the product has managed variants if (product.manageVariants) {
         itemOptions.variantId = await $w('#productPage1').getSelectedVariantId();
     } else {